01 - Discovery

 What disclosure/discovery is required in litigation?

-The common law pre-trial disclosure/discovery procedures, such as interrogatories, depositions and document production, are generally not available under the Taiwan Code of Criminal Procedures and the Code of Civil Procedures.
-Certain provisions of the Code of Criminal Procedures and the Code of Civil Procedures establish a process known as "evidences."
+The common law pretrial disclosure/discovery procedures, such as interrogatories, depositions and document production, are generally not available under the Taiwan Code of Criminal Procedure and the Code of Civil Procedure.
+Certain provisions of the Code of Criminal Procedure and the Code of Civil Procedure establish a process known as "evidences".
 However, no document requests can be issued by a party to the opposing party, no interrogatories are allowed, and no depositions of the opposing party's witnesses are permitted.

 Criminal procedure

-Criminal procedure comprises the investigation procedure and the trial procedure.
-During the investigation procedure, the prosecutor has no obligation to disclose the evidence they have to the defendant, since, under the Code of Criminal Procedures, the investigation procedure is not public.
+The criminal procedure comprises the investigation procedure and the trial procedure.
+During the investigation procedure, the prosecutor has no obligation to disclose the evidence they have to the defendant, since, under the Code of Criminal Procedure, the investigation procedure is not public.
 The defendant also has no obligation to disclose the evidence they have.
-However, the prosecutor may file a motion with the court for a search warrant to search and seize the evidence in the defendant's possession, if there is probable cause to believe that the evidence will be destroyed or concealed.
+However, the prosecutor may file a motion with the court for a search warrant to search and seize the evidence in the defendant's possession if there is probable cause to believe that the evidence will be destroyed or concealed.

-If it is apprehended that the evidence may be destroyed, forged, altered, concealed, or hard to use, then the complainant, suspect, accused or defense attorney may, during the investigation stage, apply to the prosecutor to conduct a search, seizure, expert examination, inspection, examination of a witness, or other necessary conservatory measures.
+If it is apprehended that the evidence may be destroyed, forged, altered, concealed or hard to use, the complainant, suspect, accused or defense attorney may, during the investigation stage, apply to the prosecutor to conduct a search, seizure, expert examination, inspection, examination of a witness or other necessary conservatory measures.
 If the prosecutor refuses to approve the application, the applicant may apply directly to the court for preservation of the evidence.

 During the trial procedure, the court may schedule a preparatory proceeding before it substantially reviews the case on the trial date.
 During the preparatory proceeding, the court may ask the parties to file a motion for investigation of evidence.
 The court can also consider the scope, order and methods of investigation of evidence in the preparatory proceeding and can order the parties to present exhibits or evidential documents.